 On the other hand, red switches have no audible feedback due to which the user cannot determine if any key is registered or not?
 In that way, accuracy can differentiate between red and blue switches but it does not matter too much because it can affect only rare chances so you can neglect this point.

 Wrapping Things Up: Red Switch vs Blue Switch

 These are the main points that make the red and blue switch different, the red switch is best for gaming and makes the blue switch good for typing here is again a table.

 |Best For||Red Switch||Blue Switch|

-Note all of the comparison data and media is extracted from product information, feedback, user experience, lab tests information provided by Cherry MX producer of Cherry MX Red and Cherry MX blue switches.
+Note, all of the comparison data and media are extracted from product information, feedback, user experience, and lab test information provided by Cherry MX producer of Cherry MX Red and Cherry MX blue switches.